KledEatsTacos/KledEatsTacos/README.md

 ### 🤔 **FAQ**:

 **Q: What's your most hated language?** <br>
 A: JavaScript.
 A thousand words are not enough to describe the deep hate I have for it.
 It's like i am writing code with crayons.
-I wouldn't even let AI write JavaScript code for me out of fear it may become stupid.
+I wouldn't even let AI write JavaScript code for me out of fear for it.
+Seriously, I just simply cannot express the amount of hate I have for this thing.
+I'd rather watch paint dry on a wall rather than deal with this dumpster on fire.